-By using our thorough assessment to uncover any co-occurring conditions, Enterhealth is able to treat both simultaneously, leading to much improved patient outcomes.
+By using our thorough assessment to uncover any co-occurring conditions, Enterhealth is able to treat both conditions simultaneously, leading to greatly improved patient outcomes.
 In addition, addiction itself often induces psychiatric symptoms, making it necessary to differentiate between issues that are substance induced and those that are pre-existing.

-The full-time board-certified medical team at Enterhealth Ranch and Enterhealth Outpatient of Excellence, as well as our overall medical approach to recovery, enables us to uniquely address the diagnostic and treatment challenges of dual addiction disorders.
-Most dual addiction treatment programs simply are not equipped to treat clients with a dual-diagnosis.
+The full-time board-certified medical team at Enterhealth Ranch and Enterhealth Outpatient of Excellence, as well as our overall evidence-based approach to recovery, enables us to uniquely address the diagnostic and treatment challenges of dual addiction disorders.
+Most addiction treatment programs simply are not equipped to treat clients with a dual-diagnosis.

 The Enterhealth addiction treatment program treats the two disorders with a very personal, integrated approach.
 We believe that treatment of co-occurring disorders is a collaborative process between the treatment team and the patient and, often, the patient's family.
 Recovery is a lifelong process, not a short-term cure, and should include education about the disease and development of coping skills to handle life’s challenges.

-In some cases, for example, medication can be crucial to reduce depression, anxiety, paranoia and craving.
+In some cases, for example, medication can be crucial to reduce depression, anxiety, paranoia and cravings.
 Any anti-addiction medication treatment plan will be prescribed by a physician specifically trained in treating dual-diagnosis.
 Certain anti-depression and anti-anxiety medicines, including SSRIs or SNRIs, may be appropriate to relieve the symptoms of depression or anxiety.
 In addition, some anti-addiction medicines have proven effective, including opioid replacement therapies or naltrexone (to reduce craving).
 Learn more about anti-addiction medications by going to our medications page.

-For more information on dual-diagnosis, or anything else, just call 1.800.388.4601 day or night.
+For more information on dual-diagnosis, or anything else, please call 1.800.388.4601 day or night.